Backgrounder on Incident Response

 State and Local Government Response

 State governments, and in some locations local and/or tribal governments, develop and implement emergency plans for NRC-licensed facilities.
-Although the licensee is responsible for what occurs onsite, state and local governments are responsible for protecting life, property, and the environment offsite.
+Although the licensee is responsible for what occurs onsite, state, local and tribal governments are responsible for protecting life, property, and the environment offsite.

-Through drills and exercises, state and local governments work closely with the Federal Emergency Management Agency, and when appropriate, the NRC.
-The goal is to ensure that their plans and procedures will protect their community's health and safety.
+Through drills and exercises, state, local and tribal governments work closely with the Federal Emergency Management Agency, and when appropriate, the NRC.
+The goal is to ensure that their plans and procedures will protect their community’s health and safety.

-During an emergency, the NRC communicates directly with state and local governments to share information.
+During an emergency, the NRC communicates directly with state, local and tribal governments to share information.
 The NRC may also offer technical advice and assistance if requested.